-Email, minus the insanity
+Email, the right way

 Email encryption is one royal pain in the arse.
 There is no doubt about it.
 But in this 2.0 world of ours, where everyone, including myself, uses and abuses of “the cloud”, encryption is more necessary than ever.
 If for no other reason, then at least because in the end, «there is no cloud, only somebody else’s computer».